 I’d like to share this with everyone so they aren’t caught off guard.

 Although I hope real estate agents will inform buyers of this when purchasing a new condominium, since I know the developers don’t.

 Since this happened a long time ago and I don’t have friends that have recently moved into a new condo, I did some internet searching to see if this is still happening.
 And yes, it still is.
 What’s even crazier is that supposedly this doesn’t happen in BC and possibly other provinces, although I haven’t looked into the other provinces.
 It’s an Ontario issue.

 This interim occupancy fee is a monthly fee for moving into your new condo.
+It applies to pre-construction condos.
 I was told by the builder that because the condo was not registered yet, I could not receive title and therefore I could not get my mortgage since without title, I don’t own the condo yet.

 Obviously that wasn’t the point of not moving in.
 I mentioned to the builder that I didn’t want to pay $1,600 per month in what amounts to rental fees (otherwise I would have just rented) which was more than my monthly mortgage amount was going to be.

 Anyways, apparently, this interim occupancy fee is a legitimate fee, from a legal standpoint.
 It’s stupid, but, it’s legal.
 What irks me is how it’s labelled as a pro on many real estate blogs.
 Seriously???
 I paid $1600 a month even when I don’t want to is a pro?
 Now that’s the epitomy of a salesperson if you convince people that.